 “Cheeky” Campaign Wins Customers

 While the $5 subscription campaign is a great example of Burger King’s strategy of simplifying its business image, more than a year of complex planning was needed for its previous digital concept dubbed the “The Whopper Detour”.
-The campaign concept was provocative and risky, offering 1 cent whopper burgers to customers who ordered on the newly launched Burger King app within 600 feet of a McDonald’s restaurant, and collected their burger in Burger King itself.
+The campaign concept was provocative and risky, offering 1-cent whopper burgers to customers who ordered on the newly launched Burger King app within 600 feet of a McDonald’s restaurant, and collected their burgers in Burger King itself.

 Watch the “Whopper Detour” Promotional Video